jacklul/USharpVideo-Subtitles/API.md

 Set time offset value

-### SubtitleManager.SetVideoPlayer(BaseVRCVideoPlayer): void
+### SubtitleManager.SetVideoPlayers(BaseVRCVideoPlayer[]): void

-Use this to change the video player reference that the subtitles are synced with
+Use this to change the video player references that the subtitles are synced with

 - Does nothing when using **USharpVideo**
-- You can use `VideoPlayerFinder` script to recursively scan for active video player

 ### SubtitleManager.SynchronizeSubtitles(): void